raphaelmansuy/pique-sous/README.md

-# A simple command to retrieve stock information
+# A simple command to retrieve stock information from Yahoo Finance

 ## Usage